Lt. Andrew Bigelow

 The Civil Division is currently comprised of one Supervising Lieutenant, one Deputy Sergeant, one Deputy and one Civilian Clerk.
 The division managed several changes in the New York State Civil Practice Laws and Rules which are continually updated and revised by the New York State Sheriff’s Association legal counsel and continues to train, educate and practice a level of professionalism that has been recognized across the state.

-The Sheriff’s Marine Division is comprised of 9 full-time Deputy Sheriffs who are all certified N.Y.S.
+The Sheriff’s Marine Division is comprised of 10 full-time Deputy Sheriffs who are all certified N.Y.S.
 Boater Safety Course instructors and N.Y.S.
 D.E.C. certified Marine Patrol Officers.
 The assigned officers patrol Cuba and Rushford Lakes comprising a total of 4 square miles of water surface.
 The Marine Patrol works with local communities in an effort to educate the boating public on the rules, laws and regulations of the N.Y.S. marine law.
 Currently, the Marine Division operates two watercraft and two Jet-Ski Patrol Units.
-Deputies conducted 399 hours of patrol on the lakes where they performed 44 vessel inspections in an effort to ensure boater safety.
-Deputies assisted 6 boaters with vessel rescue, maintenance issues and the rescue of errant vessels.
+In 2019 deputies conducted 304 hours of patrol on the lakes where they performed 48 vessel inspections in an effort to ensure boater safety.
+Deputies assisted 7 boaters with vessel rescue, maintenance issues and the rescue of errant vessels.

 The Sheriff’s Marine Division is dedicated to the safety of all county residents and those out-of county persons who choose to visit both Cuba and Rushford Lakes.
 The emphasis of the Marine Patrol is the education of the boating public so as to maintain a high level of safety and security for all those on the water.
 Deputies realize, accept and understand the importance of community concern and customer service, all the while balancing the requirements of both local and New York State Marine Law.